 - Confirm Agreement.
 As the final step, both you and the Artist must confirm that you have signed the Hosting Agreement.
 You’ll confirm first.
-Look for the confirmation button next to the Artist in the “Pending” list on your Dashboard and click “Yes”.
+Look for the confirmation button next to the Artist in the “Pending” list in the “My Connections” area of your Account and click “Yes”.
 Then, if the Artist does the same, the connection is complete.

 That’s it!
 You’re one Artist closer to curating a world-class exhibition.

 - If you are also registered for ArtPrize as an Artist, you may exhibit your own work at your Venue provided you use the standard Connections process.